renovatebot/renovate/docs/usage/docker.md

 ### Ubuntu codenames

-Renovate understands [Ubuntu release codename](https://wiki.ubuntu.com/Releases) tags and will offer upgrading them to the latest LTS release available (e.g. from `ubuntu:xenial` to `ubuntu:focal`).
+Renovate understands [Ubuntu release code names](https://wiki.ubuntu.com/Releases) and will offer upgrades to the latest LTS release (e.g. from `ubuntu:xenial` to `ubuntu:focal`).

 For this to work you must follow this naming scheme: